Governance and Management

 - Strengthen local, regional, national, and global networks of collaborative and interdependent UU congregations and communities.

-- Ensure sustainable revenue generation to continue the work of building vital Unitarian communities;
+- Ensure sound financial management, including sustainable revenue generation, to continue the work of building vital Unitarian communities;

 Affiliates are organizations which have principles or beliefs comparable to those of the CUC, and which engage in similar goals and activities.
 The CUC and each Affiliate enter into a mutual relationship guided by a covenant.